 - Depave Paradise – For over 10 years, we have centrally coordinated the Depave Paradise program across Canada: an initiative that encourages community participation and collaboration to replace unused and rundown pavement with native plant-filled gardens and green spaces.
 Since its inception in 2012, this project has successfully transformed over 14,000m2 of pavement into green spaces, and diverted over 5,000m3 of rainwater in 28 cities across the country!
 Our member organizations have 15 more depave projects planned for summer 2022 — check out our calendar and join a depave or planting event near you!

 A before and after representation of a Depave Paradise site

-- Living Cities Canada: Green For All – Living Cities Canada is a program launched in 2021.
+- Living Cities Canada – Living Cities Canada is a program launched in 2021.
 The goals are to support policy change in cities across the country to advance green infrastructure, and build public support and awareness among residents of those cities.

 The project envisions Living Cities across Canada: places where green infrastructure is equitable (prioritized in areas of greatest social and environmental need), abundant (implemented widely throughout the landscape and championed by many) and thriving (functioning well over the long-term and providing its full range of benefits).
 This project is a collaboration between Green Communities Canada, researchers at the University of Toronto, the Green Infrastructure Ontario Coalition, and five local environmental organizations.
 The project is currently being piloted in five cities from Alberta to New Brunswick, and we plan to bring it to other cities in the future.